remoorejr/Alpha-Notes/README.md

 ## Installation
 Download the AlphaNotes_Auth component and load it into the Alpha Anywhere IDE.

+Add the offline.html file to your project and modify as required.
+This page is displayed if the device is offline and the requested file is not in the static or dynamic cache.

 Make sure to checkout the video tutorial.

 ## Video Tutorial